huntdatacenter/docs/docs/system-status.md

 # System status

 ::: danger Lab access
-**2021-04-14 18:35** One physical machine is down and labs located on the machine will be inaccessible.
-We are investigating.
-Next update expected 19:00.
+**2021-04-14 19:00** One physical machine hosting labs went offline with memory erros 18:20.
+Affected labs are notified.
+Please contact us on email if you need your lab up tonight.
+We aim to migrate lab machines to alternative hosts.
+Next update 2021-04-15 09:00.
 :::